investindex/Advanced/README.md

 Time-series momentum, or trend-following, is generally implemented using futures, leading to the broad category of "managed futures".
 As discussed above, trend-following across multiple asset classes has returns with very low correlation to stocks and bonds.
 They recommend [AQMRX](https://funds.aqr.com/Funds/Alternatives/AQR-Managed-Futures-Strategy-Fund/AQMRX) and [QMHRX](https://funds.aqr.com/Funds/Alternatives/AQR-Managed-Futures-Strategy-HV-Fund/QMHRX), which are AQR funds with high minimum investments.

+All of these strategies are less tax-efficient than buying and holding a stock ETF.

 [More incoming here]

 &nbsp;